Andy Auld

-Andrew Auld (April 30, 1900 – December 6, 1977) was a Scottish-American soccer player who spent most of his professional career in the American Soccer League as a midfielder and forward.
-He earned five caps with the United States national team, three coming in the 1930 FIFA World Cup.
+Andrew Auld (April 30, 1900 – December 6, 1977) was a soccer player who spent most of his professional career in the American Soccer League as a midfielder and forward.
+Born in Scotland, he earned five caps with the United States national team, three coming in the 1930 FIFA World Cup.
 He was inducted into the National Soccer Hall of Fame in 1986.

 Early career

 Auld began his organized soccer career with Scottish club Stevenston F.C. in 1911, when he was eleven years old.
 He stayed with the club until he entered the military.
-His service continued through World War I and Auld was not discharged until 1919.
+His service continued through World War I until Auld was discharged in 1919.
 When he left the military, he joined Ardeer Thistle in 1919.
-He remained with the club for three years, until he moved to Glasgow club Parkhead F.C. in 1921.
+He remained with the club for three years, until he moved to Glasgow club Parkhead in 1921.
 In 1923, he immigrated to the United States to live in Gillespie, Illinois.
 Life in the U.S. did not suit Auld and he decided to return to Scotland; however, he stopped en route to visit his sister who lived in Niagara Falls, New York.
-While there, he played a game of pick-up soccer.
+While there, he played a game of pick-up soccer with the Niagara Falls MacKenzies, playing with his brother.
 During the game, a scout for the Providence Clam Diggers of the American Soccer League (ASL) saw him and after the game convinced Auld to sign with the Diggers.
 At the time, the ASL was one of the highest paying and most competitive soccer leagues in the world.
 Team owners used these qualities to draw many of the top European, especially English and Scottish, players to the U.S.

 American Soccer League

 Auld would spend six seasons with Providence, playing 277 games with them.
 In 1928, the club renamed itself the Gold Bugs.
-Then in 1930, a consortium of businessmen in Fall River, Massachusetts, bought the club and moved it to that city, renaming the team Fall River F.C.
+Then in 1930, a consortium of businessmen in Fall River, Massachusetts, bought the club and moved it to that city, renaming the team Fall River.
 Auld played ten games during the spring 1931 season with Fall River before moving to the Pawtucket Rangers for the remaining eight games of the spring 1931 season.
 When the first American Soccer League finally collapsed in 1933, the Rangers moved to the New England Division of the second American Soccer League for the 1933–1934 season.
 In 1934, he joined Newark Portuguese, a semi-professional team.
 However, he spent only two years with the club and retired from playing in 1935.